 Chief Peter Davis heads up both the Galveston Island Beach Patrol and of the Park Board Police Department.
 He began working for Beach Patrol in 1983.
-He is the Secretary General of the Americas Region of the International Lifesaving Federation (ILS), as well as the President of the United States Lifesaving Association (USLA).
+He currently volunteers as Secretary General of the Americas Region of the International Lifesaving Federation (ILS), as well as the President of the United States Lifesaving Association (USLA).
 In 2017 he was awarded the title of “Knight in the Order of Lifesaving” by the International Lifesaving Federation and in 2019 he was given the Paragon Award and inducted into the International Swimming Hall of Fame for the category of water safety.

 Chief Davis is an instructor of Open Water Lifesaving and Personal Watercraft Rescue for USLA and Red Cross open water lifeguarding, Red Cross Emergency Medical Response and personal watercraft rescue.
 He is an Emergency Medical Technician, Texas Peace Officer, Marine Safety Enforcement Officer, Emergency Vehicle Operator, Swift Water Technician, and Public Safety Diver.
 He also is certified as a Crisis Intervention Counselor